Wheeler takes 1-hitter into 9th as Phillies deck Cards 2-1 - WHIZ News

 DOINK!

-During batting practice, Phillies slugger Bryce Harper laced a line drive that hit another ball in midair as that one was being throw in from the outfield.
+During batting practice, Phillies slugger Bryce Harper laced a line drive that hit another ball in midair as that one was being thrown in from the outfield.

 ROSTER MOVE